 My reactions to my rape were not perfect.
 I am not perfect.
-My Story is not perfect.
+My story is not perfect.
 It is brutally honest.
 Raw.
 I lived in shock, disbelief and denial for over six months.
-I made a mess of things, trying to “fix” my circumstances, and if I had it to do over again I would not have taken matters into my own hands and tried to “fix” things.
+I made a mess of things, trying to “fix” my circumstances.
+If I had it to do over again I would not have taken matters into my own hands and tried to “fix” things and I would have reported the rape.
 I wish I had immediately seen it for what it was.
 I hope through my vulnerability you find encouragement and hope.
-In the end, however, My Story really isn’t about just me.
+In the end, however, my story really isn’t about just me.
 It is about finding hope and healing through the miracle of forgiveness and experiencing God’s relentless and overwhelming love.

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, 4 who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God (2 Corinthians 1:3-4 NIV).”